po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Understand the client-server model.

-* Light introduction to cURL
+* How to use cURL to test an API response.

 * Understand the Fetch API and why we use it.

-* Render fetched data using a fetch request.
+* Render fetched data on the page after using a fetch request.

 * A light introduction to different API request methods using Fetch vs AJAX vs XHR.

-* Light introduction to API parameters.
+* Understand the structure of an API parameter.

 ## Time Tracker
 | Start  | #   | Activity Name                       | Duration |